ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/04-dynamic-arrays.md

 :::

-Instead we reset the *front* and *rear* pointers so that we copy the first queue element to position 0 of the new array, the second to position 1, and so on.
+Instead we reset the *front* and *rear* pointers so that we copy the first queue element to position 0 of the new array, the second to position 1, and so on:
-The process and the resulting queue is shown in @Fig:array-queue-resize.

-![
-    Resizing an array-based queue.
-    We need to copy the element starting from the *front* pointer, not from index 0.
-](images/Sequences-ArrayQueueResize.svg){#fig:array-queue-resize}

-Apart from this detail, that we have to reset the pointers, the implementation of resizing is similar to the one for stacks:

     resize(queue, capacity):
         oldArr = queue.arr